Seonghak35/Seonghak35.github.io/_news/cvpr.md

 related_posts: false
 ---

-Our paper on **long-tailed knowledge distillation addressing teacher bias** has been accepted to *CVPR 2026*.
+I am excited to share that my first-author paper on **long-tailed knowledge distillation addressing teacher bias** has been accepted to *CVPR 2026*.